dannywillems/ocaml-bls12-381-hash/src/anemoi/README.md

 The current implementation uses additional primitives built over blst added by [ocaml-bls12-381](https://gitlab.com/dannywillems/ocaml-bls12-381) like `blst_fr_pow`.
-It will get removed later when the additional chain will be implemented.
+It will get removed later when the addition chain will be implemented.
 Therefore, you need to install first the OCaml package bls12-381.
 Simply follow the instruction in the README of tis repository to install a compatible version.